hominsu/deeplx-rs/README.md

 });
 ```

-If you have disabled the proxy feature, you can simply omit the proxy field:
+Or you can simply omit the proxy field:

 ```rust
 use deeplx::{Config, DeepLX};